tomas-skalicky/coin_trading_algorithms__python/README.md

 greater than a mean of volume of all training candlesticks and eventually
 - if the **base score** of the price bin is equal or greater that a required lower bound `min_base_score` (see the section "Further algorithm configuration").
-The base score is calculated using the maximal volume - of all candlesticks directly preceding the currently analyzed candlestick and belonging to the same price bin -, using maximal volume of all preceding candlesticks and using the maximal volume of the preceding price bin (to express a trend).
+The base score is calculated
+  - using the maximum of volume - of all candlesticks directly preceding the currently analyzed candlestick and belonging to the same price bin -,
+  - using the maximum of volume of all preceding candlesticks and
+  - using the maximum of volume of the preceding price bin (to express a trend).

 Note the identification and re-assessment whether a price bin is a base happens both in the training and simulation phase.

-#### How to identify that a base has been broken?
+#### How is a broken base identified?

 The algorithm does not operate with the term broken base.
 The algorithm uses a configuration parameter `min_buy_order_profit_in_percents` instead to determine when the algorithm can start buying.
 See more about the configuration parameter in the section "Further algorithm configuration".

-#### When should the algorithm start buying?
+#### When should the algorithm start buying? (= What is the highest
+"allowed" purchase price?)

-The answer is covered in the section "How to identify that a base has been broken?".
+The answer is covered in the section "How is a broken base identified?".

-#### How much should the algorithm buy?
+#### How much market currency should the algorithm buy?

-The algorithm uses the size of the price fall, the score of the broken base and the configuration parameter `volume_unit_target_currency_to_buy_in_percents` to determine how much coins should be ideally bought.
-The larger the price fall and the greater the base score, the more the algorithm wants to buy .
+The algorithm uses the size of the price fall, the score of the broken base and the configuration parameter `volume_unit_target_currency_to_buy_in_percents` to determine how much market currency should be ideally bought.
+The larger the price fall and the greater the base score is, the more the algorithm wants to buy .
 There is a configurable upper bound for buying (see the configuration parameter `max_buy_order_volume_in_wallet_percents`).

-#### When should the algorithm sell coins?
+#### When should the algorithm sell market currency?

-//TODO1
+The algorithm creates sell order(s) whenever a buy order has been successfully executed.
+It means that each sell order is bound to a successfully executed buy order.

+One of the sell orders is created with the base price and with such an amount of the market currency coins that the algorithm retrieves its initial investment back and hereby reduces the chance of loss.
+The rest of the market currency coins is tried to be sold - divided in possibly more sell orders - for higher price to increase a profit.
+The creation of sell orders follow the strategy that the higher the sell price is, the lower amount of market currency the order is created with.
+Plus there is a configuration parameter `min_target_currency_investment` determining the minimal amount any order can be created with (see more in the section "Further algorithm configuration").

 #### How long can the comeback to the price take?